 Generally, the FDA follows a two-tiered system of review times, standard review and priority review.
 For a product that receives priority review designation, the FDA has the goal of taking action on the marketing application within six months of the 60-day filing date, compared to ten months under standard review.
 However, the FDA does not always meet its PDUFA goal dates for standard and priority BLAs, and the review process is often extended by FDA requests for additional information or clarification.
 A priority review designation is applicable for products that, if approved, would be significant improvements in the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions when compared to marketed products.
 The FDA decides on the review designation for every application; however, an applicant may expressly request priority review.
-The FDA informs the applicant of a priority review designation within 60 days of the receipt of the original marketing application.
-If criteria are not met for priority review, the application is subject to the standard FDA review period of ten months after FDA accepts the application for filing.
+The FDA informs the applicant of a priority review designation is subject to the standard FDA review period of ten months after FDA accepts the application for filing.
 Priority review designation does not change the scientific or medical standard for approval, or the quality of evidence necessary to support approval.